Tyred/BigData/README.md

 If you want to use the pre-trained models to reproduce the results or just see the results, skip to [Evaluation and Results](#evaluation-and-results) section.

 If you want to train the neural network for this work purposes, you will need to download the following datasets.
-You can still train and evaluate on other datasets, let me know if you do. ;)
+You can still train and evaluate on other datasets, let me know if you do. :wink:

 - [Datasets for the pairwise distances experiment](https://drive.google.com/drive/folders/1l9Io9RosXaBf8oR_NLdzqwaFRxMpC_Rm?usp=sharing)
 - [Datasets for the similarity search experiment](https://drive.google.com/drive/folders/1wVry8omFpkVlkP4h2D9Jjr86iOTec8KU?usp=sharing)